Generated at: 2026-07-01 04:01:13

 INTERVIEWEE

-• Enablement and West Japan Sales Department Representative, Group 1, Sales Development Department, Marketing Division: Ryo Sato
+• Enablement and West Japan Sales Department, Group 1, Sales Development Department, Marketing Division, Ryo Sato

-• Large Market Sales Department Representative, Group 1, Sales Development Department, Marketing Division: Gaku Shoji
+• Mr. Gaku Shoji, Large Market Sales Department, Group 1, Sales Development Department, Marketing Division

-Concur Japan, Ltd. is a comprehensive vendor of expense management cloud solutions, including business travel and expense reimbursement.
-They have brought innovation to the world of expense management, with over 100 million users globally and a 49% market share [Source: IDC].
-The Sales Development Department within the Marketing Division, acting as an inside sales team, is leveraging uSonar to further penetrate the market.
+Concur Japan, Ltd. is a comprehensive vendor of cloud solutions for expense management, including business travel and expense reporting.
+By bringing innovation to the world of expense management, they have surpassed 100 million users globally and hold a 49% market share [Source: IDC].
+As an inside sales team, the Sales Development Department within the Marketing Division is leveraging uSonar to further penetrate the market.
 We spoke with the team about how they were among the first to adopt the new service, PLANSonar, and how they utilize intent data.

 • Challenges Before Implementation